 A year after Haslam passed Tennessee Promise, President Obama revealed his plan to make community college and colleges of applied technology tuition-free nation-wide on January 9, 2015.
 Obama’s version of this initiative was entitled America’s College Promise, and is partially modeled on the original tnAchieves program (Taylor).

 Despite community colleges receiving recent attention, students have been considering community colleges as an economically realistic option for the past two decades.
-In 1996, The Philadelphia Inquirer spoke to students who offered personal justification for choosing to begin the first two years of their higher education at community college.
+In 1996, The Philadelphia Inquirer spoke to students who offered personal justification for choosing to begin the first two years of their higher education at a community college.
 The primary argument against attending a four-year university immediately after high school was, of course, the cost.
 While the purpose of America’s College Promise is for “students [to] earn the first half of a bachelor’s degree and earn skills needed in the workforce at no cost,” students in the 90s were attempting to come as close as they could to the same financial goal (Office of the Press Secretary).
 When this article was written, journalist Larry King explained, “Students can save close to half the cost of a baccalaureate degree (a potential savings of more than $50,000) by commuting two years to a community college and then transferring to a four-year school” (King).
 Moreover, King pointed out that during the time of his interviews students viewed community college as their only chance at an education past high school.
 The next decade would prove that this increasing trend in community college enrollment was not disappearing.

 By 2009, one year after Knox Achieves was formed, The Washington Post published a story about “recession-wary students” who were “flocking to selective two-year programs” (de Vise).
 This article specifically discusses a student who performed extremely well in high school and got accepted into their choice of four-year universities, but still chose the cost-efficient community college route.
 Despite having the opportunity to attend a prestigious private school, the student featured in this article enrolled in an honors track at her local community college.
 According to the author, this student was not an unusual case.
 In fact, honors program enrollment at community colleges was increasing more than overall community college enrollment.
 Still, community college